Azure/azureml-examples/tutorials/an-introduction/hello-data/README.md

-# Job Submission: Hello Data
+# An introduction to batch jobs: Hello Data

 In this example you will print the first 5 rows of a dataset.